Curtains for Tall Windows: Ideas + Alternative Window Treatment Suggestions

 Yards and yards of fabric draped in front of windows from top to bottom make your room look bigger.
 Tall windows wash your room with sunlight in the morning.
 Bright daylight fills your space to make it look open and vast.
 And when you pull the curtains close, the sheer size of the fabric gives an illusion of grandeur and enormity.

 Curtains allow precise control of light and privacy.
 You have a lot of variety from heavy fabrics to sheers, and dark tones to light, depending upon the amount of light you want in the room when curtains are drawn.
 You can even pair dark and light shades in heavy and sheer fabrics to ensure day and night privacy, light control, and room darkening.

 Being one of the classic window treatments, curtains are an elegant addition to any room.
 Smooth drapes and curves add a softness and warmth to your space, making it feel like home.
 You can choose bold patterns with vibrant colors or soft and earthy tones to reflect your personality and personalize your space.

 Modern window treatments such as shades and blinds make your room hip and trendy.
 But at the same time, they can also feel too crisp and cold.
 Due to this reason, many people pair curtains and drapes with shades and blinds to soften their look and make their room comfy and relaxing.

-Using custom curtains for tall windows add an unmatched style and sophistication to your home decor.
+Using custom curtains for tall windows adds an unmatched style and sophistication to your home decor.
 The sheer variety of fabrics, materials, colors, and patterns allows ample room for experimentation and innovation.
-You can turn your vision into reality by seamlessly pairing curtains with modern window treatments and astound everyone who steps into your room.
+You can turn your vision into reality by seamlessly pairing curtains with modern window treatments and astounding everyone who steps into your room.